junglok/tem-docs/docs/account/account.md

 Before you use GSDC TEM computing cluster, you should send an application form to TEM service manager by e-mail and get an user account to access the computing cluster.

-!!! note "Download GSDC TEM Application Form
+!!! note "Download GSDC TEM Application Form"

     :folder-arrow-down: [Application Form](https://github.com/gsdc/tem-docs/raw/master/docs/GSDC-TEM-APPFORM-2024.pdf)

 <br>